Jaxpi/gift-guide-app/README.md

 ## Installation

 To install this application, clone the code into your terminal for the respective repository.
-Then, install express package by entering the command npm i into the terminal and run npm run develop.
+Then, install express package by entering the command npm i into the terminal and run: npm run develop.

 ## Usage

 Install npm and dependencies: npm i.
-Run npm run develop on your terminal (command line)
+Run npm run develop on your terminal (command line).

+If you would like to use the app you would need to sign up.
+Once logged in you can click on Create Wishlist and invite friends to choose their gifts from the wishlist created.

 ## License